ember-learn/ember-blog/source/2020-12-04-the-ember-times-issue-169.md

 👋 Emberistas! 🐹

-Watch a deep dive on component primitives 📺, and the "Rock & Roll with Ember band" interview series 🎸!
+Watch a deep dive on component primitives 📺, and check out the "Rock & Roll with Ember band" interview series 🎸!

 READMORE